- Faculty and Staff

 - Silvana R. Siddali

 B.A., Our Lady of the Lake University, 2000.

-While I am a trained historian, I often take an interdisciplinary approach to my research and incorporate methods and theories from cultural studies, mass media, performance studies, diasporic research and literature.
-My research and teaching concentrations range from popular culture in the nineteenth century to present-day racial images in mass mediums of television, film, music and advertisement.
+While I am a trained historian, I often take an interdisciplinary approach to my research and teaching by incorporating methods and theories from Cultural studies, American studies, Women and Gender studies, mass media, Performance studies, and Diaspora research and literature.

-- Erskine A. Peters Fellow, Visiting Faculty Member, Department of Africana Studies, University of Notre Dame, 2006-2007.
+Erskine A. Peters Fellow, Department of Africana Studies, University of Notre Dame,